 The thesis is the crown on your Master’s degree programme.

-While you have to start in early December, the last two blocks of the programme are especially devoted to the Master’s thesis.
+The final block of the programme is especially devoted to the Master’s thesis.
 The thesis is written individually under close supervision by one of our academic staff members.
+The seminar courses prepare you for writing the Master’s thesis and help you in selecting a topic for your thesis.

 Electives (block 4)